soukiassianb/Wrangle-OpenStreetMap-Data/README.md

 Those values should be processed as a list of values. (e.g `"black;yellow;black"` -> `["black", "yellow", "black"]`).

 We'll split the value at the ";" character.
-But we need to avoid splitting valid strings using this character too.
+But we need to avoid splitting valid strings also using this character.
-One way to find those is to check for of empty space characters, which a valid string most likely have.
+One way to find those is to check for of empty space characters, which a valid string most likely have, and that our soon-to-be lists don't.

 All the data from the XML file is text data, but we'll also want to convert number values to their corresponding valid python data format, namely integers and floats.